The following options control the details of the Fortran dialect accepted by the compiler:

 -fallow-argument-mismatch

 ¶Some code contains calls to external procedures with mismatches between the calls and the procedure definition, or with mismatches between different calls.
-Such code is non-conforming, and will usually be flagged with an error.
-This options degrades the error to a warning, which can only be disabled by disabling all warnings via -w.
+Such code is nonconforming, and is usually flagged with an error.
+This options degrades the error to a warning that can only be disabled by disabling all warnings via -w.
 Only a single occurrence per argument is flagged by this warning. -fallow-argument-mismatch is implied by -std=legacy.

 Using this option is strongly discouraged.
 It is possible to

-provide standard-conforming code which allows different types of
+provide standard-conforming code that allows different types of

 arguments by using an explicit interface and TYPE(*)